g-ampo/anchored-self-similar-gauss-markov-mm/README.md

     p_n = a_p p_{(n-1)} + (1 - a_p)\bar{p} + \sqrt{(1 - a_p^2)} p_{x_{n-1}}
     \]
     - `a_p` is the randomness factor, which decays based on the previous pitch and acceleration.

-### 4. **`anchored-ss-gm-mm.cc`**
-This is a very simple example to test the correct build and installation of the new mobility model.
-After building, place it in your scratch folder and run with `./waf --run scratch/anchored-ss-gm-mm`.

 ### Exponentially Decaying Randomness